Alaska upgrade strategy: U class, GGUs and Milestone certificates

 Are Basic Economy fares eligible for complimentary upgrades on Alaska?

-No. Basic Economy (Saver) fares in X class are excluded from complimentary upgrades.
-You need to book at least a regular Economy fare (Y, B, or H class) to be eligible.
+Not on the elite tier schedule.
+Basic Economy (Saver) fares in X class sit outside the 120, 72, and 48 hour upgrade windows; per Alaska's upgrades FAQ they are only considered for a same-day upgrade close to departure.
+Book at least a regular Economy fare (Y, B, or H class) for the normal waitlist.
 Award tickets (E, P, T, N classes) are also eligible for upgrade.

 How can I check upgrade availability on Alaska flights?